niklasbuschmann/contrast/_posts/2017-01-01-pagination-works.md

 date: 2017-01-01 00:30:00
 ---

-This is an empty post to show how the pagination works.

 > Pagination is the process of dividing a document into discrete pages, either electronic pages or printed pages.
 >